KaviyaaPriyadharshini/SKINCARE/README.md

 ---

 ## Features
-- ** Image Analysis**: Predicts acne severity and skin type from user-uploaded images.
+- Image Analysis: Predicts acne severity and skin type from user-uploaded images.
-- ** Personalized Recommendations**: Suggests skincare products based on analysis results and user concerns.
+- Personalized Recommendations: Suggests skincare products based on analysis results and user concerns.
-- ** User Interaction**: Allows users to specify additional skin concerns for more tailored recommendations.
+- User Interaction: Allows users to specify additional skin concerns for more tailored recommendations.
-- ** Local Setup**: Can be easily installed and run on a local system for convenient usage.
+- Local Setup: Can be easily installed and run on a local system for convenient usage.

 ---